Introduction

 Challenges online course teachers may encounter if they don’t track analytics on their teacher websites:

-• Without tracking analytics, it can be challenging to know whether students are actively engaging with the course content or not.
+- Without tracking analytics, it can be challenging to know whether students actively engage with the course content.

-• Without analytics information, it can be challenging for teachers to identify areas for improvement or to tailor their approach to meet student needs.
+- Without analytics information, it can be challenging for teachers to identify improvement areas or tailor their approach to meet student needs.

 In this lesson, we’re going to learn about analytics for your teacher’s websites so that you can learn about your traffic and know what people are doing on your website, as well as what people are not doing on your website.